 Hearing protection should not be used as an alternative to technical and organisational control methods.
 In some circumstances hearing protection needs to be issued to your staff.
 This might be where extra protection is needed above what has been achieved using noise control.

 Ear protectors, ear muffs or ear defenders might be considered as a short-term measure while other noise controls are being investigated.
-Make sure the hearing protectors give enough protection (at least to get below 85 dB at the ear), use your ear protectors for the noisy tasks and jobs in a working day, select a hearing protector which is suitable for the task, comfortable, hygienic, and how well they will interact hard hats, dust masks and eye protection.
+Make sure the hearing protectors give enough protection (at least to get below 85 dB at the ear).
+Use your ear protectors for the noisy tasks and jobs in a working day.
+Select a hearing protector which is suitable for the task.
+They must be comfortable, hygienic, and interact well with your team’s hard hats, dust masks and eye protection.

 Subscribe to our newsletter now and stay up-to-date with new products collections, the latest and exclusive offers.